dbrattli/aioreactive/README.md

 [RxPY](https://github.com/ReactiveX/RxPY), that integrates more naturally with the Python language.

->aioreactive is the unification of RxPY, reactive programming with asyncio using async and await.
+> aioreactive is the unification of RxPY and reactive programming with
+> asyncio using async and await.

 ## The design goals for aioreactive:

 * Python 3.8+ only.
-We have a hard dependency on `async` and `await`, and typing.
+We have a hard dependency on `async` and `await`, data classes and type variables.
 * All operators and tools are implemented as plain old functions.
-No methods other than Python special methods.
 * Everything is `async`.
 Sending values is async, subscribing to observables is async.
 * One scheduler to rule them all.
 Everything runs on the asyncio base